 Who We Serve

 On December 1, 2016, BTEO began its second year of operation.
 We partnered with the Housing Assistance Corporation (HAC) and Falmouth Human Services (FHS) to fund a part-time case manager for an expanded four-month winter program.
 We again rented motel rooms, but we also partnered with two landlords – the Falmouth Housing Corporation (FHC) and a “snowbird” couple – to rent two homes in Falmouth.
-These houses proved to be more cost-effective than motel rooms and also provided more dignified living arrangements.
+These houses proved more cost-effective than motel rooms and provided more dignified living arrangements.